The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/advanced-astrologian-guide.md

 You see, the key flaw of simply basing your card targets just on the DPS meter is that the meter reports the average DPS across the entire fight, while a card is only active for 15 out of 30 seconds.
 You shouldn't be asking who's doing the most DPS; you should be asking who's doing the most damage **in this 15 second window.**

-A Black Mage might be doing the most DPS overall, but they don't have particularly significant damage spikes.
-Their damage is much more evenly distributed.
-In contrast, a Dancer will usually have the lowest personal damage out of all the DPS, but they have an absolutely *spectacular* burst window every two minutes.
-A huge amount of their total damage is condensed into those two-minute burst windows, which can easily make them a better card target than a Black Mage during that window.
+For example, a Black Mage might be doing the most DPS overall, but they don't have particularly significant damage spikes.
+Their damage is much more evenly distributed than most jobs.
+In contrast, a Dancer will usually have the lowest personal damage out of all the DPS, but a significant amount of their total damage is condensed into their two-minute burst windows.
+That can easily make them a better card target than a Black Mage for that window.
+In fact, due to their lack of significant burst windows, Black Mages are often the *worst* DPS to card during coordinated party burst windows.

+In general, you prefer to play melee cards, because melee DPS generally have higher personal DPS *and* have bigger burst windows.
+The exception to this is Summoner, specifically because of how their DoTs snapshot.
+Their DoTs are a large portion of their damage, and when you card them during a burst window, they will be snapshotting their DoTs with your card (unless you're late).

+At that point, you're buffing everything they're doing for that 15 second window *and* an extra 15 seconds of their DoTs.
+Their DoTs contribute almost as much to their overall damage as Ruin III, their primary filler spell, so you're getting a lot of extra value with that snapshot.

 ### Card Timing

-### Minor Arcana
+While selecting your card target is important, much of that is decided for you based on what cards you draw and what Seals you need.
+The thing you have direct control over is *when* you card someone, and that's the variable that determines the optimal target in the first place.

+Summoner makes an excellent example of how much of a difference your timing can make.
+In the most common opener, Summoner snapshots their DoTs at around 11 seconds, right after all the party buffs should be in place.
+Those DoTs last 30 seconds, and they're so beefed up that carding the Summoner right before their DoT application can result in almost *twice as much* damage gained from the card, compared to carding them a single GCD later.

+That's an extreme example, but not an unrealistic one.
+Each job's DPS has peaks and valleys, and some jobs' peaks and valleys are more pronounced.
+If cards lasted longer, the disparity between properly and improperly timed cards wouldn't be so dramatic, because you'd almost always cover *something* valuable.
+But, cards only cover a handful of GCDs, so it's very easy to "whiff" a card completely, only catching the lowest damage portion of someone's rotation.

+Beyond the opener, you have the freedom to hold cards for almost 30 seconds without delaying your next Draw, and it's important that you take advantage of that.